dennislee22/raytrain-deepspeed/README.md

 🗒️ Test 1: Train `T5-11B model` with single GPU

 When fine-tuning a large model like `T5-11B`, GRAM is quickly consumed by three main components:
 - Model Weights: The parameters of the model itself.
-A model with billions of parameters requires gigabytes of VRAM just to be loaded.
+A model with billions of parameters requires gigabytes of GRAM just to be loaded.
 - Gradients: During backpropagation, the network calculates a gradient for every parameter.
 These gradients are roughly the same size as the model weights.
 - Optimizer States: Modern optimizers like Adam or AdamW store additional data for each parameter (e.g., momentum and variance), often doubling the memory required by the model weights.